A VAE Approach to Sample Multivariate Extremes: Implementation

 \section{Implementation}

-This section introduces some implementation details of our approach.
-We first give more specifics on the architecture of the trained VAEs in Section \ref{training settings}, as well as on the learning set-up in Section \ref{learning setup}.
-We also introduce in Section \ref{perf assess} performance metrics used for benchmarking purposes as well as in Section \ref{notations} the approaches with which we compare the proposed VAE scheme.
+This section introduces several implementation aspects of our approach.
+We first describe the architecture of the trained VAEs in Section~\ref{training settings}, and then outline the learning set-up in Section~\ref{learning setup}.
+We also introduce in Section \ref{perf assess} performance metrics used for benchmarking purposes, and in Section \ref{notations} the approaches with which we compare the proposed VAE scheme.